nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

 <sup>2</sup> Patient scope for patient centric APIs (i.e. Get Care Record and Patient's Appointments, Patient Task) or scope for organisation centric APIs (i.e. Get Organization Schedule)

 <sup>3</sup> To contain the practitioners local system identifier(s) (i.e. login details / username).
 Where the user has both a local system 'role' as well as a nationally-recognised role, then the latter **MUST** be provided.
-Default usernames (e.g. referring to systems or groups) **MUST NOT** be used in this field.
+Default usernames (for example, referring to systems or groups) **MUST NOT** be used in this field.

 <sup>4</sup> The requesting organisation resource **MUST** refer to the care organisation from where the request originates rather than any other organisation which may host hardware or software, route requests to Spine, and/or hold the endpoint registration.